gnjo/Gatherings/README.md

 ```
 enemy and alley has the life.
 if weak attribute, hit to critical and cut half the life.
+treasure select of one.
+enemeys first select the card. alley the reaction.
 ```
 ## card type
 ````